Adriano-Santtos/Tomatte/README.md

 **Tomatte** was inspired by [Move.it](https://www.figma.com/file/5d1esZL1c8jwUFlPrcOtjQ/Move.it-1.0-(Copy)?node-id=160%3A2761), a project carried out during the 4th edition of Next Level Week, carried out by [Rocketseat](https://rocketseat.com.br/).

-This application combines the [pomodoro technique](https://pt.wikipedia.org/wiki/T%C3%A9cnica_pomodoro#:~:text=A%20T%C3%A9cnica%20Pomodoro%20%C3%A9%20um,minutos%2C%20separados%20por%20breves%20intervalos.) with stretching during breaks.
+This application combines the [pomodoro technique](https://pt.wikipedia.org/wiki/T%C3%A9cnica_pomodoro#:~:text=A%20T%C3%A9cnica%20Pomodoro%20%C3%A9%20um,minutos%2C%20separados%20por%20breves%20intervalos.) with stretching during breaks, in addition to having a gamification system to make things more fun.

 ## :sparkles: Features ##